 What is loan serviceability?

-Lenders are legally obligated to make sure that borrowers can afford to repay a loan under responsible lending rules.
+Lenders are legally obligated to make sure that borrowers can afford to repay a loan under responsible lending rules set by the Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC).

-The Australian Prudential Regulation Authority (APRA) keeps a watchful eye over financial institutions to make sure they are complying with responsible lending practices and putting checks and balances in place to ensure people aren’t jumping into massive home loans they can’t afford.
+APRA and ASIC keep a watchful eyes over financial institutions to make sure they are complying with responsible lending practices and putting checks and balances in place to ensure people aren't jumping into massive home loans they can't afford.

-This is where loan serviceability comes into the picture.
+This is where loan serviceability comes into play.

 Lenders have a few different methods of calculating your loan serviceability (we'll talk more about this later), but all are required to add what's known as a 'buffer rate' to the home loan interest rate they are offering after taking into account a borrowers' income and expenses.